adampyramide/BlogAPI/README.md

 # Blog API
 ### What this project is
 A RESTful Blog API built with Java 17 and Spring Boot.
-It follows REST conventions and best practices, and includes features such as blog posts, comments, and reactions (likes/dislikes), among others.
+Includes features such as blog posts, comments, and reactions (likes/dislikes), among others.
 User authentication is implemented using JWT tokens.

 ### Why I built this project
-I built this project to learn and demonstrate my ability to design APIs suitable for real-world applications.
+I built this project to learn and demonstrate my ability to design APIs.
 It’s the first REST API I’ve built entirely on my own — without following tutorials or guides.
 I independently researched and implemented each feature as needed.

 ## API Documentation
 **[API Documentation](https://adampyramide.github.io/BlogAPI/)** is available via Swagger UI.